 Some landowner agreements observed could be clearer in a number of aspects.
 Agreements should provide clarity on a wide range of day to day matters, including which party is responsible for paying rates, land taxes, emergency services levies and the like.
 The landowner agreement also needs to be clear on termination provisions and the responsibilities regarding decommissioning of the wind farm.

-Landowner agreements are not limited to hosting turbines – they may also be required to allow easements for high voltage transmission corridors, substations, construction facilities, meteorological masts as well as construction and operational access roads for the wind farm.
+Landowner agreements are not limited to hosting wind turbines or solar arrays – they may also be required to allow easements for high voltage transmission corridors, substations, construction facilities, meteorological masts as well as construction and operational access roads for the wind farm.
 Careful consideration of the approach and fairness to negotiating these additional agreements should also be required of the developer.
 Landowners should also ensure they seek suitably qualified legal and financial advice before entering into any agreement.

 There may also be innovative opportunities for landowners and other community members to have an ownership stake in the project, which could be in the form of a community-owned wind farm through to equity or debt participation in the commercial ownership structure.
 It is understood that there are some examples of these approaches in Australia as well as in other overseas jurisdictions such as Europe.

 The construction period can be a time of significant disruption for the landowner, with potential long-term effects.
-Typical issues can range from management of gates – gates being left open during construction activities can quickly lead to unplanned migration of livestock, often with significant consequences – through to the impact of new roads being built throughout the landowner’s property.
+Typical issues can range from management of gates – gates being left open during construction activities can quickly lead to unplanned migration of livestock, often with challenging consequences – through to the impact of new roads and trenches being built throughout the landowner’s property.

-A landowner may also wish to seek ongoing evidence that the wind farm operator has the capacity to fund the decommissioning activity and that such funds are properly set aside securely for that purpose.
+A landowner may therefore also wish to seek ongoing evidence that the project owner has the capacity to fund the decommissioning activity and that such funds are properly set aside securely for that purpose.
 Examples that could be considered include bank guarantees, a sinking fund, a trust fund or a deposit held by the landowner.
 The Australian Government’s recent Offshore Clean Energy Infrastructure Regulatory Framework Discussion Paper proposes that developers lodge a decommissioning for infrastructure as a licence requirement.